June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 Since January 1st 2000, there have been *at leaset* 603 police involved deaths in Canada.

 * Police involved death rates were calculated using 2016 census data.
-The death rates for Indigennous, Black, and White indiviuals are *at least*: **2.94**, **1.94**, **0.44** / million residents / year.
+The death rates for Indigennous, Black, and White indiviuals are *at least*: **2.94**, **1.94**, **0.44** deaths / million residents / year.
 * The victim's race is Unknown in 153 (25.4%) of the incidents, this means the numbers for across racial groups are likely higher than reported.

 <div style="overflow: hidden;
   padding-top: 56.25%;